Bucknell-ECE/PortalBox-application/README.md

 This project is licensed under the Apache 2.0 License - see the LICENSE file for details

 ## Dependencies
-A MySQL or compatible (MariaDB) database loaded with the appropriate schema Systemd based Linux, tested with Raspbian Stretch and Buster Python 3.7+
+A MySQL or compatible (MariaDB) database loaded with the appropriate schema and website with appropiate API calls setup Systemd based Linux, tested with Raspbian Stretch and Buster Python 3.7+
 Software Libraries
 - Available as python modules
-	- configparser (only required for python 2.7, python 3.x satisfies dependency internally)
+	- configparser
 	- mysql-connector
 	- RPi.GPIO
-	- spi (we use a modified version as the version on PyPi does not support Python 3.x)
+	- spi
 	- spidev
 	- pyserial